 “Correct.
 Atlas 1 will learn the trade around the quartz belt of Saturn, Atlas 2 around the quartz belt of Atlas, the planet, and Atlas 3 will stay near me, here on Terra Firma, to learn how to command and control the logic gate, the ring weapons and the sensitivity of the outer sheath environment.
 Every twelve seconds, Atlas 1 will swap place with Atlas 2, Atlas 2 with Atlas 3 and Atlas 3 with Atlas 1.”

-“And who’s gonna fuck Aphro, Ishta and Shakti then?”
+“And who’s gonna fuck Aphro, Ishta and Shakti, Isis, Anat and Hathor then?”
 The mother understands the reasoning of a defense system.
 Knowing too well about the cosmic catastrophy preceding this current eon.
-But a mother has to think of her daughters too, of growing a new civilization, if not three, of the future.”
+But a mother has to think of her daughters too, of growing a new civilization of the future.”

 “Your question is pertinent, Esther.
 They will need to procreate, definitely.
 Therefore, I’ll add three extra seconds to every cycle.
 So twelve seconds for defense and three seconds for family.
 Are you content with this adjustment?”